 There is also a message in these results for policy makers themselves.
-Because two very different understandings of inflation can be equally consistent with observed data, it would be prudent to broaden the perspective on inflation determination beyond the single, conventional view that dominates policy thinking.
+Because two very different understandings of the inflation process can be equally consistent with observed data, it is prudent to broaden the perspective on inflation determination beyond the single, conventional view that dominates policy thinking.